What is the Centennial QSO Party?

 - Four certificates ordered at the same time costs $68.00 (including postage).

-Do you have questions not answered by the FAQ?
+Do you have questions not answered above?
 Contact Us

 Note: These appointments are for current appointees, unless otherwise noted.
 Eg: Assistant Director (AD) is only for the current Assistant Directors.
 Past office-holders and appointees are only eligible if the title listed includes the word "Past" such as "Past Section Manager (PSM)."